polakowo/datadocs/docs/big-data/data-processing.md

 - Remain in memory, greatly increasing the performance of the cluster.
     - Only spilling to disk when required by memory limitations.
     - Supports persisting in memory or on disk, or replicating across multiple nodes.
+    - Persisting in memory with `persist` allows future actions to be (often 10x) faster.
 - Cons:
     - Does not support compile-time safety for both syntax and analysis errors.
     - RDDs don’t infer the schema of the ingested data.